invenia/blog/_posts/JuliaLangFeatures.md

 end
 ```

-It at runtime checks the what fields each nametuple has.
-To decide what will be in the merge.
+It checks at runtime what fields each nametuple has, to decide what will be in the merge.

-But we know all that information base on the types alone.
+But we know all that information based on the types alone.

 ### Now think about Generated Functions

 [Generated functions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Generated-functions-1) take types as inputs and
 return the AST (Abstract Syntax Tree) for what code should run.
 It is a kind of metaprogramming.
-So as a computation of the types we can workout exactly what to return.
+So, as a computation of the types we can workout exactly what to return.
 It can generate code that only accesses the fields we want.

 ```julia